MapRock/SemanticWebsOfMeaning/docs/iris_rules_exercise/README.md

 This exercise uses Apache Jena Rules rather than a SWRL execution engine.
 The rules reproduce the nearest-centroid logic of the trained Iris K-Means model.
 Apache Jena Fuseki loads the RDF model and test observation, applies the Jena rule reasoner, and exposes the inferred classification through SPARQL.

 This article could be considered "Part 2" of [Machine Learning Models in Knowledge Graphs](https://eugeneasahara.com/2026/08/30/machine-learning-models-in-knowledge-graphs/).
+Also, see [Web of Functions (Transformations)](https://eugeneasahara.com/2026/09/10/web-of-functions-transformations/).

 ## Setting Up Jena Fuseki